cotsog/esp-new-sdk/README.md

   xtensa-lx106-elf-sdk:   version 2.1.x down to 1.5.0
 ```

-To build the complete project use the following command
+To build the complete project use the following command:
 ```bash
   make                  # build all with last versions
                         # configure with or without gdb and lwip
 ```

-To build parts of the project use the following commands
+To build parts of the project use the following commands:
 ```bash
   make build-gmp        # version 6.1.2 down to 6.0.0a
   make build-mpfr       # version 3.1.6 down to 3.1.1